Have you left a tick head in your cat or dog? Here’s what to do

 Protect your pet and your household from tick-borne diseases with an effective preventative product that repels and kills ticks.

-Seresto Flea and Tick Control collar is an easy way to repel and kill ticks, while also killing fleas too.
-Available for both dogs and cats, the collars are worn just like a normal collar and they work for up to eight months, so you don’t have to remember to treat your pet monthly.
+Seresto Flea and Tick Control collar is an easy way to repel and kill ticks before they bite your pet*, while also killing fleas too.
+Available for both dogs and cats, the collars are worn just like a normal collar and are clinically proven to provide 7-8 months protection, meaning you don't need to remember month flea and tick applications